cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 There have been recent attempts to address these issues.
 [Paganelli (2022)][paganelli2022] describes some state by state efforts to lessen the financial burdens on libraries that e-content entails.
-However, as Paganelli notes, these efforts have largely not succeeded.
+However, as Paganelli notes, these efforts have not succeeded.
 And Brewster Kahle, the founder of the Internet Archive, [has highlighted][kahle_guardian] the growing attacks on library budgets that make this the outcomes for library budgets more pessimistic.
 From a publisher's perspective, [Sisto (2022)][sisto2022] argues that the general narrative about the tension between libraries and publishers is misleading.
 Instead, the author argues, the landscape is much more complex, and the publishers have made a number of attempts to "make their e-lending policies better for librarians" (2018-2019: Policy Updates and Different Opinions sect, para 6).
-Personally, I'm not sure I buy (or lease) many of Sisto's arguments, but I think one thing is clear: the e-lending market is complex and miscommunication abounds.
+Personally, I'm not sure I buy (or lease) all of Sisto's arguments, but I think one thing is clear: the e-lending market is complex and miscommunication abounds.

 Read more about copyright: